Education and Resources

 Our Approach

-We have partnered with the Australian Sports Commission to develop the Building Inclusive Disability Sports Clubs Online Module Series.
+That’s why we’ve partnered with the Australian Sports Commission to develop the Building Inclusive Sports Clubs Online Module Series.

 Our modules aim to:

-• Teach strategies that you can implement to make your club more accessible.
+• Share strategies to help make your club more accessible for everyone.

-• Provide you with practical methods to recruit and retain people with disabilities as employees and volunteers.
+• Offer practical tools to recruit and support people with disability as employees, volunteers and participants.

-• Teach you the importance of advocacy and upholding the rights of people with disability in everything you do.
+• Highlight the importance of advocacy and upholding the rights of people with disability across all areas of club activity.

-By doing these modules, your club or sports organisation will become a more inclusive and welcoming environment for every person.
+By completing these modules, your club or organisation will be better equipped to create a more inclusive, welcoming environment where every person feels they belong.

 The Issue